Select this if you are purchasing this course to take yourself. It will automatically be assigned to you.

 Other Frequently Asked Questions

-It will take a MINIMUM of 1 hour to complete this OSHA Hazard Communication (Worker Right To Know) online course.
+It will take a MINIMUM of 2 hour to complete this OSHA Hazard Communication (Worker Right To Know) for General Industry online training course.
 The student may log on and off as needed.
 A bookmark will be set so when they log back in they will return to where they left off.

 Upon successful completion each student will have immediate access to a printable OSHA Hazard Communication (Worker Right To Know) certificate and wallet card.